rstudio-education/rstats-ed/README.md

 ### 2017

 - [Modeling Social Data](http://modelingsocialdata.org/syllabus) - Columbia University, [Jake Hofman](http://jakehofman.com).
 One semester class for upper division undergraduate and first year graduate students that focuses on data-driven modeling for large-scale, social data.
 Material draws on statistics, computer science, and the social sciences.
 R is the primary language taught for the course, students gain experience collecting, cleaning, analyzing, and modeling with the tidyverse and related tools.
 All slides, code, and student-scribed notes are [available](http://modelingsocialdata.org/syllabus) on Github.
 Students complete a final project in small groups where work on an original research problem of their choice.

+## Short courses

+- [Introduction to R for household survey](https://github.com/DiegoKoz/Curso_R_EPH) - INDEC institute; [Diego Kozlowski](https://github.com/DiegoKoz/), Guido Weksler and Natsumi Shokida.
+An introductory course to R and the Households survey made by de National Institute of Statistics and Censuses from Argentina.
+The objective is to introduce R base, the Tidyverse, and Markdown, for beening able to reproduce the mains statistics of the labor market and poverty measures.
+Is oriented to people coming from a background of social science, who needs to wrangle with microdata from the survey.
+The Course is in __spanish__